yueshigao/headfirst-designpattern-codeexamples/README.md

 # Code Examples in Head First Design Pattern

 I've written them for my better understanding of the book and I've modified some of them for the same reason.
-If you hava any questions, don't not hesitate to leave a comment.
+If you have any questions, don't not hesitate to leave me comments.

 1. A_strategyPattern
 2. B_observatorPattern